chef-training/workshops/Tomcat/README.md

 ## Instructions

 * Use the ChefDK and text editor to develop and test your Chef code on your local workstation.
-* Use the instructions provided in the file `INSTRUCTIONS.md` and/or `workshop.pptx` to construct your Chef cookbook that mirrors the installation instructions.
+* Use the instructions provided in the file `INSTRUCTIONS.md` and/or to construct your Chef cookbook that mirrors the installation instructions.
 Use the Chef Resources reference to find the most appropriate Chef Resources to use for each task.
 [Chef resources reference][https://docs.chef.io/resources.html]

 * There are a couple of ways that you can write, test and run your cookbook.
-  * Using the steps outlined [here](https://learn.chef.io/tutorials/local-development/rhel/), write and test your cookbook locally using Vagrant + Virtualbox
+  * Using the steps outlined [here](https://learn.chef.io/tutorials/local-development/rhel/), write and test your cookbook locally using Test Kitchen via Vagrant + Virtual Box, or the cloud platform of your choice.
   * Use your CentOS 7.0 (or later) virtual machine.
 Write your cookbook in vim, nano or emacs, and run `chef-client` in `--local-mode`.